danielpontello/figscrape/README.md

 # figscrape
-Scraper for action figure prices in Portugal
+Scraper for action figure prices in Europe